Kvieta1990/ornl-pd/doc/data_tools/powgen.md

     ```

     With the first way, the program will ask for a few user inputs while running.
 With the second way, it will run directly, taking the `<IPTS>` number and assume the submission number of `1`.
 With the third way, one can also specify the submission number of an `<IPTS>` -- for some experiments, there may be some continuation runs and each run has a certain submission number, `1, 2, 3, ...`.

+- `pg3_larc`

+    A handy routine to check the POWGEN auto reduction and live reduction setup to see whether we have some obvious errors.
+This is just for quickly checking whether necessary files are existing and are connected properly but `NOT` for checking whether the actual configuration inside the file does make sense or not.